Death of Tom Simpson: Memorials

 A granite memorial to Simpson stands on the spot where he collapsed and died on Ventoux, one kilometre east of the summit, with the words "Olympic medallist, world champion, British sporting ambassador."
 Cycling opened a subscription fund in the week following his death, raising around £1,500.
 It was unveiled in 1968 by Simpson's wife Helen, Hoban, and the British team manager Alec Taylor.
-It was inspired by the memorial to motorcycle racer Jimmie Guthrie, who crashed and died at The Cutting (now called "Guthrie's Memorial"), Isle of Man, in 1937.
+It was inspired by the memorial to motorcycle racer Jimmie Guthrie at The Cutting (now called "Guthrie's Memorial"), Isle of Man.

 Over the years, Simpson's memorial slowly fell into disrepair and a new plinth was constructed, secured into the mountainside with steel rods.
 On the 30th anniversary of Simpson's death, his daughters Joanne and Jane added a plaque that reads, "There is no mountain too high."
 Concrete steps from the roadside to the memorial were opened on the 40th anniversary.
 The memorial has become a pilgrimage to cyclists, who pass the memorial and frequently leave tributes such as drinking bottles and caps.
 In nearby Bédoin, there is a plaque in the square, placed by journalists following the 1967 Tour.

 The Harworth and Bircotes Sports and Social Club has a small museum dedicated to Simpson, opened by Belgian cyclist Lucien Van Impe in August 2001.
 The main display includes the bicycle he used to win the 1967 Paris–Nice and the jersey, gloves and shorts he wore on the day of his death.
 In 1997, a replica of the memorial on Ventoux was erected outside the museum.
 In Ghent there is a bust of Simpson at the entrance to the Kuipke velodrome.
 Every year since his death, the Tom Simpson Memorial Race has taken place in Harworth.

 British rider David Millar won stage 12 of the 2012 Tour de France on the 45th anniversary of Simpson's death and, having previously been banned from cycling for using performance-enhancing drugs himself, paid tribute to Simpson and reinforced the importance of learning from his – and Simpson's – mistakes.
 Millar wrote the introduction for a reissue of Simpson's autobiography, Cycling is My Life, published in 2009.